irka775/little-explorers/README.md

 #### Media

-Images of the products and the site background are all from [Pixabay](https://pixabay.com//).
+Images of the products and the site background are all from [Pixabay](https://pixabay.com//) and [Google images](https://www.google.com//)

 Images for favicons are from [Favicons](https://icons8.com/icons/set/favicon)